 So What Should I Do?

-If you received your ticket in Burlington, Camden, Gloucester, Salem, or Cumberland counties, please feel free to give my office a call at 856-432-4113 or contact me through this site to schedule an appointment.
+If you received your ticket in Burlington, Camden, Gloucester, Salem, or Cumberland counties, call my my office immediately at 856-432-4113 or contact me through this site to schedule an appointment.
+DUI cases are processed quickly, so you need to make a decision soon!
 Feel free to ask me these questions when you come in!

 If you are looking for more information on New Jersey's drunk driving law, then download my free book, How Much Trouble Am I In?
 A Guide to New Jersey Drunk Driving Law.